OleHolmNielsen/ITwiki/docs/ReadTheDocs.rst

   Make sure your project has a .readthedocs.yaml configuration file at the root directory of your repository.

-Since we have already created a .readthedocs.yaml_ file, we can click the ``Finish`` button.
+Since we have already created a readthedocs.yaml_ file, we can click the ``Finish`` button.

 .. _Dashboard: https://readthedocs.org/dashboard/